AyseAsude/myDemoApp/README.md

-This project helps to find the sum of elements which are indexed at the arraylists given indeces.
+This project helps to find the sum of elements which are indexed at the arraylists with given indeces.
 First parameter is an arraylist that contains Integer objects.
 Second parameter is an arraylist that contains Integer objects.